The Waking Dream

 The next day she is with you constantly—whispering to you and showing you things.
 Telling you what a pedantic little bitch you are.
 Hounding you.
 Speaking from aspects of yourself you hardly knew existed; removing you from the groove you’re in and exposing new melodies.
 Harmonising with your sweet disorder.

 And then…the second ceremony with a double dose.
 The night is darker and heavier.
 She tastes even worse.
 There is much vomiting now, from guides and guests alike.
 I wonder silently about having more, then decide I don’t want more of her inside me.
 She is deadlier tonight and takes her time coming on…

 Closing my eyes I see spider webs opening up all around me.
 But I move inside them—they push back and stretch infinitely into other realms.
 Then I notice that the wooden roof above me is made in the pattern of a dreamcatcher.
 It’s a reference to the dimensional portals that connect the various aspects of life.
-Ayahuasca whispers to me now and shows me ancient civilisations, jaguars, falcons, insects and combinations of all of them.
+Ayahuasca whispers to me now and shows me ancient civilisations, jaguars, falcons, spiders and combinations of all of them.
 Graphic corruption: nudity and debauchery that make Pornhub look like a candy store—followed by a shattering expression of divine love.

 Ayahuasca is with you now, more like a companion; a wise conspirator.
 She knows you, and you trust her because she has seen the WORST parts of you and is holding your hand anyway.
-The darkness must be faced and embraced before balance will come.
-Only then can there be enlightenment.
-She shows you how all beings are connected, how water runs like veins across the Earth.
+The darkness must be faced and embraced before balance will come—only then can there be enlightenment.
+She shows you how all beings are connected, how life runs like water across the Earth.